mpg-age-bioinformatics/jawm/docs/process_parameters.md

 - **Category**: `parameter`
 - **Type**: `dict`

-Environment variables to set for the process.
+Environment variables to merge into the process environment.

 **Example:**
 ```python